UREVO Strol 1 Pro Foldable Treadmill Review

 To start a workout on the Strol 1 Pro, you simply step on and hit the start button.
 You can do this from the handrail or the remote.
 The remote has most of the handrail buttons' functionality, except preset speeds and modes.
 The incline only has three positions and shows up in the display as 1, 2, or 3, with the highest being 3.95 degrees, which equals a slope of 6.9%, a bit shy of the claimed 9%.
 The lowest incline setting is oddly not flat but 1.9 degrees, or a 3.3% slope.

 UREVO shows users supporting their weight on the handrails and claims they can hold up to 120kg.
-Our tester at half that weight used the handrails for a few bodyweight dips, and while there was no structural failure or damage, it felt unstable and not something we would recommend.
+One of our testers at half that weight nervously used the handrails for a few bodyweight dips, and while there was no structural failure or damage, it felt unstable and not something we would recommend.
 We found the handrail to be useful as a grab bar when hopping on or off of the moving belt; it also serves as a visual guide to help keep you aligned while running at higher speeds.

 Features